laclauc/FairGraph/README.md

 # fairOT-embedding
-Code for the AiStat 2021 article : All of the Fairness for Edge Prediction with Optimal Transport
+Code for the AISATS 2021 article : [All of the Fairness for Edge Prediction with Optimal Transport](http://proceedings.mlr.press/v130/laclau21a/laclau21a.pdf).

 -------------------------------------------------------------------------------------------------